Islamic State–Taliban conflict: Islamic State insurgency

-On 6 September, Neda Mohammad, a Taliban governor for Nangarhar province, vowed to continue fighting IS-K militants.
+On 6 September Neda Mohammad, a Taliban governor for Nangarhar province, vowed to continue fighting IS-K militants.
 Nangarhar province is a stronghold of IS-K and the governor says that since taking over Nangarhar, his forces had arrested 70–80 suspected militants belonging to IS-K in Nangarhar province.

-On 8 September, Taliban killed Farooq Bengalzai, an ISIS–K head for a Pakistan's province, in Nimroz, Afghanistan.
+On 8 September Taliban killed Farooq Bengalzai, an ISIS–K head for a Pakistan's province, in Nimroz, Afghanistan.

-On 18 September, 7 people were killed when 4 bombs planted by suspected IS-KP members exploded in Jalalabad targeting Taliban patrols.
+On 18 September seven people were killed when four bombs planted by suspected IS-KP members exploded in Jalalabad targeting Taliban patrols.

-On 22 September, 2 Taliban fighters and a civilian were killed by ISIL gunmen who attacked a checkpoint in Ghawchak district of Jalalabad, security sources and witnesses said.
+On 22 September two Taliban fighters and a civilian were killed by ISIL gunmen who attacked a checkpoint in Ghawchak district of Jalalabad, security sources and witnesses said.

-On 1 October, Taliban forces raided an ISIS–K base in the city of Charikar, north of Kabul.
+On 1 October Taliban forces raided an ISIS–K base in the city of Charikar, north of Kabul.
 The Taliban claimed they had killed and arrested a number of ISIS–K members.

-On 2 October, suspected ISIS–K militants shot dead 2 Taliban fighters and 2 civilians in Jalalabad.
+On 2 October suspected ISIS–K militants shot dead two Taliban fighters and two civilians in Jalalabad.

-On 3 October, an explosion at the entrance to the Eidgah Mosque in Kabul leaves at least 5 dead, where a memorial service was held for the mother of Taliban spokesman Zabihullah Mujahid.
+On three October an explosion at the entrance to the Eidgah Mosque in Kabul leaves at least five dead, where a memorial service was held for the mother of Taliban spokesman Zabihullah Mujahid.
 ISIS–K later claimed responsibility for the attack, claiming it killed Taliban militants.

-On 4 October, the Taliban says it has "destroyed an IS–K cell" in Kabul following yesterday's bombing at a mosque during the memorial for the mother of Taliban spokesman Zabihullah Mujahid.
+On 4 October the Taliban says it has "destroyed an IS–K cell" in Kabul following yesterday's bombing at a mosque during the memorial for the mother of Taliban spokesman Zabihullah Mujahid.
 Mujahid says that a special Taliban unit carried out the operation and that the base was destroyed and everyone inside was killed.

-On 6 October, 7 people, including at least 1 Taliban fighter, were killed in a grenade attack on a religious school in Khost.
+On 6 October seven people, including at least one Taliban fighter, were killed in a grenade attack on a religious school in Khost.
 ISIS–K claimed responsibility for the attack.

-On 7 October, the Taliban announced that they had arrested 4 ISIS–K members after a raid in Paghman district, west of Kabul.
+On 7 October the Taliban announced that they had arrested four ISIS–K members after a raid in Paghman district, west of Kabul.
 On the same day, ISIS claimed responsibility for the capture and execution of a Taliban fighter in District 2 of Jalalabad.

-On 8 October, a Uyghur Islamic State militant, by the name of Muhammad al-Uyghuri killed 55–100 people and injured dozens more after launching a suicide bombing on a Shi'ite mosque in Kunduz.
+On 8 October a Uyghur Islamic State militant, by the name of Muhammad al-Uyghuri killed 55 to 100 people and injured dozens more after launching a suicide bombing on a Shi'ite mosque in Kunduz.

-On 9 October, Taliban spokesman Suhail Shaheen announced that there would be no co-operation with the U.S. to combat ISIS–K, saying that the Taliban are 'able to deal with ISIS independently'.
+On 9 October Taliban spokesman Suhail Shaheen announced that there would be no co-operation with the US to combat ISIS–K, saying that the Taliban are 'able to deal with ISIS independently'.